School Houses

 Blue signifies depth, calmness, and discipline, mirroring the spiritual and philosophical pursuits of Vikramshila’s monks and scholars.
 It reflects both tranquility and vast intellectual exploration.

-🟩 Nalanda (Green House)
+🟩 NALANDA (Green House)

 • About Nalanda: One of the most renowned ancient universities, Nalanda attracted students from across Asia.
 It offered advanced education in logic, medicine, mathematics, astronomy, and more.